bThink-BGU/LeafLLM/README.md

 These are the tools that are currently available:

 ### Auto-complete
-Select a text and press `Alt+c` to trigger the auto-complete tool.
+Select a text and press `Alt+C` to trigger the auto-complete tool.

 ### Improve
-Select a text and press `Alt+i` to trigger the improvement tool.
+Select a text and press `Alt+I` to trigger the improvement tool.
 The original text will be commented out and the improved text will be inserted below it.

 ### Ask
-Select a text and press `Alt+a` to trigger the ask tool.
+Select a text and press `Alt+A` to trigger the ask tool.
 The original text will be deleted and the answer will be inserted in its place.

 For example: "Create a table 4x3 that the first row is bold face" will be replaced with, e.g.,:
 ```latex